InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/not-invented-here.md

 * DSM video [Open Innovation: Proudly Found Elsewhere](https://www.youtube.com/watch?v=jNNz9poyKJs): Discusses the shift from strict NIH to empowering the "Proudly Found Elsewhere" approach.
     * "It pays to look outside ones area (open innovation).
 The open Innovation funnel has permeable walls-->greater chance of success, greater speed."

-Provide template to use for code submission requirements.
+* Provide template to use for code submission requirements.
 (Must include testing.
 Many companies have built-in, automated testing.
 Documented communication) For both host and contributors.
 Requires/assumes compliance.
-Mentorship (requirements can be informed via tracking above results) Talking is good /relationship building
+* Mentorship (requirements can be informed via tracking above results)
+* Talking is good /relationship building
-Finding incentives to drive IS behavior (incentives and measures can vary at a team level) Shift to a "profoundly found elsewhere" culture Demonstrate organizational interest in outside opinions Identify influencers who agree to be early adopters - set the stage for others Contributability is a mark of quality
+* Finding incentives to drive InnerSource behavior (incentives and measures can vary at a team level)
+* Shift to a "profoundly found elsewhere" culture
+* Demonstrate organizational interest in outside opinions
+* Identify influencers who agree to be early adopters - set the stage for others
+* Contributability is a mark of quality

 ## Desired Resulting Context